 Model legislation supporting community resilience or mitigation.
-Updated June 2021.
-Alabama, Mississippi, Oklahoma, and Louisiana.
+Updated July 2022.

-Homeowner's insurance, endorsement required for new policies or renewals upgrading home to fortified standard when roof damage requires roof to be replaced, Sec.
+Homeowner's insurance, endorsement required for new policies or renewals upgrading a home to fortified standard when roof damage requires the roof to be replaced.
+Sec.
 27-31D-4 added.
 Effective 01/01/2020.

 - Alabama Department of Insurance Regulatory Bulletins for HB283

-- Resources for the FORTIFIED Roof insurance endorsement
+- For additional context, visit the IBHS Alabama FORTIFIED Roof insurance endorsement website.

 Act 2018-143.
 Home Builders Licensure Board; to require a roofer to hold a license from the Home Builders Licensure Board when the cost of a roofing project exceeds $2,500

 Expands recognition of FORTIFIED construction standards statewide, recognizes FORTIFIED Home High Wind And Hail standards, recognizes FORTIFIED Commercial standards, and updates insurance premium reduction amounts.
-Insurance allow the owner of the property, residential and commercial, statewide to claim discount for structures retrofitted to resist storms.
+Insurance allows the owner of the property, both residential and commercial, statewide to claim discounts for structures retrofitted to resist storms.

 - Alabama Department of Insurance Regulatory Bulletins regarding SB254/SB500